 Video

-Don’t forget that you can include video posts on Instagram, and it’s another great way to help bond with your audience.
-It could just be you talking to the camera for example, but will come across as very personal and friendly.
+Don’t forget that you can include Instagram video posts via Instagram reels, and it’s another great way to help bond with your audience and find new audiences for your account.
+It could just be you talking to the camera on live videos, for example, but will come across as very personal and friendly.
+If you haven’t used Instagram videos before, try it today as the tools are easy to grasp.
+You also don’t need an expensive setup, even if you’ve seen bigger accounts do this.
+Start simple.

 Questions

-Instagram is about engaging with your audience, so you want to actively encourage them to comment on your posts.
+Instagram is about engaging with your target audience, so you want to actively encourage them to comment on your posts.
 One obvious way of doing this is to ask a question that you know your audience are going to be passionate about.
-Yes/No questions or multi-choice tend to get a better response than open ended questions, but both are a great way to interact with your audience.
+Yes/No questions or multi-choice tend to get a better response than open-ended questions, but both are a great way to interact with your audience.
+Some viral accounts on social media are very clever with this sort of thing.
+You’ve probably seen it before.
+It’s the irresistable questions (what’s your first memory from childhood?).
+Think of questions your audience will love writing an answer to in the comments.
 Just remember to personally respond to any comment you get as a result.
 Your followers will really appreciate it.

 Here’s some great examples: